crhuber/dev-proxy/README.md

 ## FAQ

+- Q: Where is the config file located
+   - A: `~/.devproxy/config.toml`

 - Q: Will the port-forwading rules persist across reboots?
     - A: No, all changes will be reset after a reboot